5 min read

 • Product catalogue searches

-These are all prime candidates for caching, reducing load on your server and making websites faster.
+These are all strong candidates for caching, reducing load on your server and making websites faster.

 Handling Stale Information